-- the quality of the services Contran provides to us, including the quality of the services certain of our executive officers provide to us; - the \$1.0 million charge to us for the services of Harold C. Simmons for his consultation and advice to our chief executive officer regarding major strategic corporate matters; - the comparison of the ISA charge and number of full-time equivalent employees reflected in the charge by department for the prior year and proposed for the current year; - the comparison of the prior year and proposed current year charges by department and in total and such amounts as a percentage of Contran's similarly calculated costs for its departments and in total for those years; - the comparison of the prior year and proposed current year average hourly rate; and - the concurrence of our chief financial officer as to the reasonableness of the proposed charge.
+- the quality of the services Contran provides to us, including the quality of the services certain of our executive officers provide to us; - the \$1.0 million charge to us for the services of Harold C. Simmons for his consultation and advice to our chief executive officer regarding major strategic corporate matters prior to his death on December 28, 2013;

+- the comparison of the ISA charge and number of full-time equivalent employees reflected in the charge by department for the prior year and proposed for the current year; - the comparison of the prior year and proposed current year charges by department and in total and such amounts as a percentage of Contran's similarly calculated costs for its departments and in total for those years; - the comparison of the prior year and proposed current year average hourly rate; and - the concurrence of our chief financial officer as to the reasonableness of the proposed charge.